-As shown in Fig. 9, the $d_I$ distance matrix clearly indicates four clusters of data instances.
-It shows that the scalar fields share similar structures from instances 0-6 (in orange square), 10-27 (in white square), 28-54 (in red square), and 55-59 (in magenta square).
-We visualize several selected scalar fields in Fig. 9 left.
+We run the DBSCAN clustering algorithm from scikit-learn Python library using precomputed distance matrix $d_I$ with eps=0.2 and min\sample=2, and find four clusters of data instances in Fig. 11. $d_I$ shows that the scalar fields share similar structures from instances 0-6 (in orange square), 9-27 (in white square), 28-54 (in red square), and 55-59 (in magenta square).
+Instances 7 and 8 are identified as outliers under this parameter setting.
+We show the MDS projection of all instances based on the $d_I$ metric and colored by the DBSCAN clustering result, together with selected scalar fields from each cluster in Fig. 11.

-Taking a closer look at their corresponding split trees in Fig. 10, each cluster of data instances share a similar tree structure, especially for some instances in the red cluster (e.g., see instances 40, 45, and 50).
-In this experiment, $d_B$ and $d_W$ also show some clustering patterns; however, in comparison, $d_I$ offers clearer and more informative clustering pattern.
+Taking a closer look at the corresponding split trees in Fig. 12, each cluster of data instances shares a similar tree structure, especially for some instances in the red cluster (e.g., see instances 40, 45, and 50).
+In this experiment, $d_B$ and $d_W$ also show some clustering patterns; however, in comparison, $d_I$ offers a clearer and more informative clustering pattern.

 Wing dataset.
-The Wing dataset is generated using the software Gerris flow solver .
+The Wing dataset is generated using the software Gerris flow solver (http://gfs.sourceforge.net/).
 We use its demo flow simulation example involving the "starting vortex", which is a vortex that forms in the fluid near the trailing edge of an aerofoil (wing) as it is accelerated from rest in a fluid.
-For our simulation, we set the angle of the aerofoil with respect to the fluid as $20^{\circ}$ and generate 40 time steps.
+For our simulation, we set the angle of the aerofoil with respect to the fluid as 20° and generate 40 time steps.
 The scalar field of interest is the velocity magnitude.

 For this experiment, we use hybrid mapping, dummy vertex, and time-varying pivot tree strategies.
-As shown in Fig. 11, we compute various distance matrices based on the split trees computed for the velocity magnitude field.
+As shown in Fig. 13, we compute various distance matrices based on the split trees computed for the velocity magnitude field.
 All the trees are simplified at a simplification threshold of 0.13.

-As shown in Fig. 11, the $d_I$ matrix clearly detects five clusters of data instances.
+We demonstrate DBSCAN clustering result using $d_I$ in Fig. 13 (eps=0.8 and min\sample=2).
+The $d_I$ matrix detects five clusters of data instances: 1-16 (in blue square), 17-26 (in orange square), 27-28 and 33-35 (in green square), 29-32 (in purple square), and 36-40 (in red square).
+Instance 0 is marked as an outlier.
 The MDS projection of all data instances using $d_I$ further highlights the clustering structures among the scalar fields at different time steps.
 Whereas $d_B$ , $d_W$ , and $d_E$ also capture some clustering structures in this time-varying dataset, $d_I$ gives rise to clusters that appear to be more separable and visually differentiable.
-Moreover, based on inspection of the velocity magnitude fields shown in Fig. 11, it is apparent that the five clusters separate the time steps into clusters with similar vortex structures.
+Moreover, based on inspection of the velocity magnitude fields shown in Fig. 13 left, it is apparent that the five clusters separate the time steps into clusters with similar vortex structures.
 For example, the major change between the orange and green clusters is the appearance of a strong vortex on the top of the wing in the green cluster.
 Similarly, notice the two strong vortices in the time steps corresponding to the purple cluster.
 As one of those vortices exits the domain in the subsequent time steps, the instances are grouped into a different cluster marked as red.